NeoNae27/aztek-site/README.md

-Below is a detailed set of instructions that you (or any developer joining the project) can follow to understand the project structure and build the site using Vite.

----

 ## 1. Project Structure

 The **Aztek-Site** repository is organized to provide a clear separation between source code, assets, and build configuration.
 Here’s a typical breakdown of the folders and files you’ll encounter: